danielfone/as_csv/README.md

 Rails is not strictly required, but currently the magic only works with Rails > 3.x.x.

-Ruby 1.8 will work, but by default the order of the columns will not be guaranteed.

 ## Installation

 Add this line to your application's Gemfile: